Why is this medication prescribed?

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your body's response to triptorelin injection.
+Your doctor will order certain lab tests and take certain body measurements to check your body's response to triptorelin injection.
 Your blood sugar and glycosylated hemoglobin (HbA1c) should be checked regularly.

 Ask your pharmacist any questions you have about triptorelin injection.